Braves vs. Marlins Player Props Betting Odds

 Acuna Stats

-- Acuna has 36 hits with nine doubles, three home runs, 13 walks and 11 RBI.
-He's also stolen 13 bases.
+- Acuna has put up 37 hits with nine doubles, four home runs and 16 walks.
+He has driven in 12 runs with 13 stolen bases.

 Acuna Recent Games